 KitchenAid stand mixers are on every baker’s must-have list of kitchen appliances.
 Regardless if you are an amateur baker looking for your first stand mixer, or a seasoned pastry chef looking for something much bigger, I guarantee KitchenAid has the perfect machine for you.

-Let’s say your kitchen is short on space and you need a compact machine that you can easily put away in a storage cabinet.
-The KitchenAid Artisan Mini is just the machine model for you.
+Let’s say your kitchen is short on space and you need a compact machine that you can easily put away in a storage cabinet; the KitchenAid Artisan Mini is just the machine model for you.
 How about something a little more serious?
-If you’re going all-in on your home bakery business.
+Suppose you’re going all-in on your home bakery business.
 In that case, KitchenAid comes to your rescue with its range of Professional and Commercial stand mixer models capable of whipping up dozens of cakes, pastries, and batters in a matter of seconds.
 For many of us, their popular Classic and Artisan series could do the trick nicely.

-Today, we want to take a closer look at the most powerful KitchenAid mixers and answer common questions you might have about KitchenAid motors.
+Here, I want to take a closer look at the most powerful KitchenAid mixers and answer common questions you might have about KitchenAid motors.
 What is the strongest KitchenAid mixer?
 What’s the difference between an AC and DC stand mixer?
 Do you need a powerful motor?
 And does the power of a stand mixer actually matter?

 Let’s find out!